-Some of the best surfing beaches are at Terrigal.
-If you're looking for amazing surf, head to Soldiers Beach at Norah Head.
+Some of the best surfing beaches are at Terrigal and a popular surf location can be found at Soldiers Beach, Norah Head.
 Avoca Beach is a relaxed 2km stretch that offers fantastic fishing, surfing, boat, kayak and surf ski hire, protected rock pools to explore, excellent conditions with a northeasterly swell.

 The Entrance Beach is a great spot for families, with surfing beaches and a lagoon.
 It is also a good spot for taking the boat out - but don't forget to catch the daily pelican feeding in Memorial Park at 3.30pm!
 Twenty years in the making, this has become quite a spectacle.

 Throw on the dive gear and explore the Ex-HMAS Adelaide Dive Site at Avoca Beach.
 The first of its kind in New South Wales, the HMAS Adelaide was sunk to create an artificial dive site and is now home to an array of fascinating marine life.
-Take a tour or head out on your own, but bear in mind you will need to obtain a dive permit before you dive.
+Take a tour or head out on your own, but remember that you will need to obtain a dive permit before you dive.